About Shawn Kennedy, MA, RN, FAAN, editor-in-chief (emerita)

 We need to find 30 minutes—or even 20 minutes—daily to jump-start our own engines.
 According to the National Heart, Lung, and Blood Institute, heart disease kills one in four women and is the leading cause of death for both women and men in the United States.
 And while genetics certainly plays a part, cardiovascular health is mostly about prevention.
 So make a 30-minute appointment with yourself and stick to it.

-The American Heart Association (AHA) initiative highlighting heart disease in February is a good reminder to us […]
+The American Heart Association (AHA) initiative highlighting heart disease in February is a good reminder to us all, especially […]

 Smoking, Nurses, Knowledge: We’ve Come a Long Way, But Not Far Enough